It was thought though however for many years that this

 from deteriorating over the long term.
 Stage 3 then never ends...
 In fact in a

-powerchair only two stages are needed.
+powerchair only two stages are really needed.
 And if you are unplugging it after the

 green "ready light" illuminates then you don't use the third float stage anyway.